victorarias/victorarias.github.com/_posts/2013-09-17-extending-ruby-ruby-love-part-1.md

 [The decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern) is a extremely valuable tool that every developer should have in his/hers pocket - decorators are a great way of extending behavior without increasing the complexity of the original code.
 The fact that it costs almost nothing to decorate something with Ruby really blows my mind - the technique above can be a great lightweight way of extending models with presenting behavior to DRY up your views by making them logic-less.

-There is many ways to decorate objects in Ruby, and a better way is through modules and the extend method:
+There are many ways to decorate objects in Ruby, and a better one is through modules and the extend method:

 {% highlight ruby %}